What Jesus Said About Himself

-People can have many misunderstandings about the kingdom and still be saved, but the crucial thing for them to experience salvation is whether they accept Jesus as Lord and Savior.
+People can have many misunderstandings about the kingdom and still be saved, but in order for them to experience salvation, it is crucial that they accept Jesus as Lord and Savior.
 He is the most important part of the message.
 People need to know about Jesus.

-Jesus taught about his own death and resurrection, and that forgiveness was available through belief in him.
+Jesus taught about his own death and resurrection, and he taught that forgiveness comes through him.
 That also formed the focus of the preaching of the early church in the book of Acts.
 The apostles did not contradict their Master.
 What we see is continuity and greater clarity, not contradiction.
 The gospel focuses on who Jesus is and what he did so that we might be saved in God’s kingdom.

 When we compare the different sermons in the book of Acts, we see different ways to preach the gospel.
 When we see the different parables and sayings of Jesus, we also see a variety of ways to preach the gospel of salvation.
 When we examine the letters of Paul, which we will do in our next study, we will again see some differences, as well as continuity in the most important points.